-- For sediment, the concentrations are normalised prior to the assessment to account for changes in the bulk physical composition of the sediment such as particle size distribution or organic carbon content.
-The concentrations are log transformed and changes in the log concentrations over time are modelled using linear mixed models.
+- 1. The concentrations are log transformed and changes in the log concentrations over time are modelled using linear mixed models.
 The type of temporal change that is considered depends on the number of years of data: - 1.
-1-2 years: no model is fitted because there is insufficient data - 2.
+1-2 years: no model is fitted because there are insufficient data - 2.
 3-4 years: concentrations are assumed to be stable over time and the mean log concentration is estimated - 3.
 5-6 years: a linear trend in log concentration is fitted - 4.
 7+ years: more complex (smooth) patterns of change over time are modelled - 2.
 The fitted models are used to assess status against available threshold value and evidence of temporal change in contaminant levels in the last twenty years - 3.
 The fitted models are also used for spatial aggregation to assess status against available threshold value and evidence of temporal change in contaminant levels on a scale 4 level HELCOM assessment unit.

-These stages are described in more detail in the core indicator general assessment protocol.
+These stages are described in more detail in the link below.
 There is also information on how the methodology is adapted when there are 'less-than' measurements, i.e. some concentrations are reported as below the detection limit, and missing uncertainties, i.e. the analytical variability associated with some of the concentration measurements was not reported.